jfabello/gc-platform-api-client/README.md

 ### Static Properties

 - `CREATED`: A symbol that represents the CREATED state of the client.
-- `INITIALIZING`: A symbol that represents the INITIALIZING state of the client.
+- `CONNECTING`: A symbol that represents the CONNECTING state of the client.
 - `IDLE`: A symbol that represents the IDLE state of the client.
 - `RUNNING`: A symbol that represents the RUNNING state of the client.
 - `CLOSING`: A symbol that represents the CLOSING state of the client.